 This part is followed by a set of activities that has been demarcated in the plan.
 The plan translates the methods into activities to achieve the desired objectives of the organization.
-Hence the method includes the following: - iii. list of requirements including software and the resources needed in the project
+Hence the method includes the following: -

 - i. starting and ending date of the project - ii. division of responsibility in the execution of the project